sherlock-audit/2022-11-sense-judging/README.md

-# Issue M-6: Code does not handle ERC20 tokens with special `transfer` implementation
+# Issue M-5: Code does not handle ERC20 tokens with special `transfer` implementation

 Source: https://github.com/sherlock-audit/2022-11-sense-judging/issues/10

 ## Found by
-cryptphi, pashov
+pashov, cryptphi

 ## Summary
 Calls to ERC20::transfer method should always be checked